Travis Meeks: Days of the New

 At the age of 17, Meeks and fellow teenage band members Mat Taul, Todd Whitener and Jesse Vest were signed to a major record label.
 In 1997, they released their widely successful self-titled Yellow album that included the single, "Touch, Peel and Stand."
 The song rose to #1 on the Billboard Mainstream Rock Tracks chart and became the group's signature piece.
 Opening slots on tour with Jerry Cantrell and Metallica further exposed the band to fans around the country.
-Days of the New then set out on a headlining tour that lasted until a stop in Dallas, Texas when Meeks' father finally drove him home and canceled the remainder of the tour's shows.
+Days of the New then set out on a headlining tour that lasted until a stop in Dallas, Texas after which Meeks left the tour and the remaining shows were canceled amid conflicting explanations for his departure.

 As of 2008, Meeks had standing invitations to perform at the Ryman Auditorium in Nashville as well as to front the Boston Pops Orchestra.
 He has referred to himself as a "maestro" due to his "self-taught mastery" of the acoustic guitar and incorporation of classical sounds into his music.

 Leaks of unreleased material took place from 2006 to 2020.
 In 2020, previously unreleased Days of the New material was leaked anonymously via YouTube, including a majority of the Days of the New Presents Tree Colors album under the color Rainbow; demo material from studio sessions in 2002 and 2003 making up the unreleased fourth "Purple" album; all of the material from Meeks' early metal band Dead Reckoning; an unreleased metal split from 2002 Not Of This World under the color chrome, which consisted of the "Red" lineup and local collaborating musician David "Sailor" Bryant of 16 Bones; and a 2014 EP entitled Aqua Marine Shuttle under the color blue.